How to Prevent and Remove Scale from Salt Cells

-- High pH — pH is a by-product of the generator converting salt into chlorine (NaOH).
-Scaling may develop around the pool surface and equipment if the pH level is not maintained.
+- High pH — An increased pH reading is a side effect of the generator converting salt into chlorine (NaOH).
+Scaling may develop around the pool surface and equipment if the pH level is not maintained within the recommended range.

 As scale builds on the salt cell plates, it begins to interfere with the chlorine production (electrolysis).
 This will not only reduce the unit’s efficiency, but it will begin to run hotter — increasing the scale buildup.
 Over time this can lead to permanent damage on the plates, including cell failure.

 How to prevent scale buildup in a salt cell

 If you have a history of scale buildup or live in a dry, hot region, using Leslie's Stain & Scale Prevent will help keep buildup away.
 Stain & Scale Prevent will also help with metal stains, so it's a win-win if you struggle with both issues.
 Be sure to always follow label directions to ensure proper safety and maximum effectiveness.